RoadHog31/MySPBlog/README.md

 # Geekyll Starter Blog
-A minimal Jekyll theme for blogging on.
+A minimal Jekyll theme for blogging.